TrashPanda/react-hackernews/README.md

 * add unit testing with libraries like Jest
 * put logic in web worker thread to keep it from blocking ui in the main thread as mentioned before

-As long as we stick to the principle, this architecture has the ability to scale with reasonably good performance even we continuously adding more components and complex logic.
+Stick to the good practices, keep the ui components/states/asynce operation well organized, this architecture would be able to scale with reasonably good performance even we continuously add more components and complex logic.